Patient StoriesUnforeseen danger of a child's fall: Livia's remarkable recoveryOctober 04, 2023

 The simple answer is that plain soap and running water coupled with good technique are just as good against common childhood respiratory and stomach (GI) viruses and bacteria as antibacterial soap.
-Plain soap doesn’t induce the risk of creating resistant organisms, according to a recent review article published by Infectious Diseases Society of America.
+Plain soap doesn’t induce the risk of creating resistant organisms, according to a recent review article published by the Infectious Diseases Society of America.
 Health care settings, such as hospitals and clinics, may have different recommendations.
-Comprehensive information is available from the Centers for Disease Control.
+Comprehensive information is available from the Centers for Disease Control and Prevention.

 Because of the high alcohol content, there are several safety concerns with hand sanitizer.
 Kids shouldn’t use it unsupervised.
-Some experts recommend limiting how often young children use hand sanitizer, and it should not be used on children under two years of age.
-Alcohol is flammable, so sanitizer needs to be stored safely away from flames and heat sources.
+Some experts recommend limiting how often young children use hand sanitizer, and it should not be used on children under 2.
+Alcohol is flammable, so sanitizer needs to be safely stored away from flames and heat sources.
 There are strict guidelines for placement in schools and daycare centers to reduce the risk of fire.

-Despite the risks of alcohol-based hand sanitizers, children should avoid alcohol-free hand sanitizer due to concerns about resistant organisms with the antibacterial agents benzalkonium chloride and the possible toxic degradation products of triclosan.
+Despite the risks of alcohol-based hand sanitizers, children should avoid alcohol-free hand sanitizer due to U.S. Food and Drug Administration safety and effectiveness concerns about resistant organisms with the antibacterial agent benzalkonium chloride and possible toxic degradation of products with triclosan.

 Remember, frequent hand-washing keeps germs at bay and can go a long way in protecting your child from viruses and bacteria.
 By teaching your child the importance of hand hygiene and how to properly clean their hands, you can help them establish healthy habits that will last a lifetime.